fivepunch/docs/docs/resources/fivepunch-cops-and-robbers/index.md

 ## Configuration

-You can modify all configurations about minigame and matchmaking in file `config.lua`.
-But don't worry, you can safely use all default options.
+All the configurations for the mini-game and the matchmaking are in the file config.lua.
+Tweak it to best suit your needs.

 ```lua
 LOCALE = {